HarvardMapCollection/tutorials-share/content/workshops/fing-gis-data-arcgis/activity-2/index.md

 3. Right-click `example-coordinates` in the Layers pane → `Zoom to layer` to see the points better.
 4. Right-click `example-coordinates` in the Layers pane → `Attribute table` to view the data attributes.
 5. Right-click `example-coordinates` in the Layers pane → `Symbology` → Change `Single Symbol` to `Unique Values` → Under `Field 1` choose `type` → `Classify` → `OK` to change the color symbols of the map.
-7. Save as either geojson or
+7. Export your data as either geoJSON or geopackage. ([Tutorial](https://mapping.share.library.harvard.edu/tutorials/arcgis-hub/export-file-types/))
-8. Notice how you can drag the `.geoJSON` file directly into the QGIS window to display the geometry now (rather than use the table import window).
-This is because it is stored as spatial data.
+8. Notice how you can drag the `.geoJSON` file directly into the ArcGIS window to display the geometry now (rather than use the XY Points to Table import wizard).
+This is because it is now stored as spatial data.